-Is your baby screaming and squirming in gas pain?
-Trapped gas in baby’s intestine can cause bloating and discomfort.
-Read on to learn causes, signs and ways to relieve gas pain in infants naturally.
+Is your baby screaming in pain from gas?
+Trapped gas in the baby’s intestine can cause bloating and discomfort.
+Read on to learn causes, signs, and how to relieve gas pain in infants naturally.

 As a new parent, if you didn’t get to sleep through the night because of a gassy baby, then this post finds you well!!

 While it is heartbreaking to see your baby screaming, grunting, and squirming in pain, you can find comfort in knowing that it is relatively normal in infants.